 Because it is never a good idea to directly tell your child that they are not allowed to hang out with their friends.
 As we know in this phase of life teens are over emotional and over sensitive.
 May be the don`t listen to your advice in this matter.

 Remind your teens about their self-worth and your family values.
 Try to tell them such kind of friends are not according to their nature or according to their family values.

 When child become aware of their self-worth and family values, they do not need any kind of friendship from such people and they will avoid such kind of toxic friends.

 This will also help them to face challenges and have a good mental well-being.

-Read more about these topics in our article How to Prepare your Teenager Face Challenges in Life and How to influence your teenager’s mental well-being, respectively.
+Read more about these topics in our article face challenges and mental wellbeing, respectively.

 Educate them about healthy and unhealthy relationships

 Talk to your teen on how healthy relationship feels.
 Make them aware of the positives of a healthy relationship.
 Compare it with an unhealth relationship. (do not compare it directly with your teens toxic friendship.
 It will only make them defensive).